bxparks/AUniter/README.md

 * Can parse the output of an AUnit unit test to determine if the test passed or failed.
 * Can be integrated into the Jenkins continuous integration system.
+* Uses a locking mechanism to prevent multiple uploads to the same Arduino board at the same time.

 ## Installation